HJR41/VisualBasic/README.md

 Visual Basics projects are two of my recent projects undertaken at BDS Global to remove repetative tasks, increase accuracy & reduce time for completion.

 ## 1. Automatic Distribution Labels - Creating an Excel-AutoCAD Interoperable Data Pathway
-This project is one that I am most proud of due to the huge reduction in cimpletion time & accuracy.
+This project is one that I am most proud of due to the huge reduction in task completion time & accuracy.
 Taking user input data from a complex Spreadsheet type database developed by a collegue, where the data is transformed and manipulated for a vast array of use cases.

 ### One such usecase is the AutoDistLabels script